sudorook/snippets/ffmpeg.md

 files.

-It's also possible to do more complicated stuff, like using the same stream more than once and reencoding each duplicate differently (see the [map documentation](https://trac.ffmpeg.org/wiki/Map)).
+It's also possible to do more complicated stuff, like using the same stream more than once and re-encoding each duplicate differently (see the [map documentation](https://trac.ffmpeg.org/wiki/Map)).

 ## Copy chapters/metadata from one file to another